grimmelm/ctech404/ctech401/module_2/e3_quiz_data_types/exercise_specs.md

 Understanding different data types and operations that can be performed on these particular data types

 ## Exercise Context
-Every value in Python has a type.
+Every value in Python has a data type.
+We have learned about strings, intergers and floats.
+This exercise will help you understand the difference between data types, and the result of applying arithmetic operations to numbers of different types.

 ## Exercise Instructions